Home > Index > H

 Holy Roman Empire

 Fascinatingly frustrating depiction of the Thirty Years War (1618-1648) by Mark D. MacLaughlin, inventor of Viceroys.
 The game is for six which is rare in itself, the players being Spain, Austria, Sweden, France, Bavaria and Rhineland-Palatinate.
 Included are many new ideas including auctioning allies, a nuanced economic and troop recruitment systems as well as a land movement and interception system.
 In a game with this many players, diplomacy and negotiation play a large role as you might expect.
 However, all was pretty much betrayed by a too-small and much errored map, artistically appealing though it may be, and many problems with the countermix and instructions, which didn't even provide a table of contents.
-This could be a great candidate for re-publication — as it never really had a fair chance.
+This could be a great candidate for re-publication – as it never really had a fair chance.
 In game terms, it seems that Bavaria and Rhineland-Palatinate may not have much of a chance either.
 Actually, some of the history is not quite right, placing too great an emphasis on gaining electors whereas reading the history reveals that the electors were more the confirmation of power than the actual power itself and these electors were usually amenable to bribes.
 But this "project" was truly a noble attempt.
-A group at talk.consimworld.com has attempted to play this one by e-mail in the past. [setup chart] [cards sorted by name] [cards sorted by religion] [list of areas] [table of units]
+A group at talk.consimworld.com has attempted to play this one by e-mail in the past. [setup chart] [cards sorted by name] [cards sorted by religion] [list of areas] [table of units] [bibliography]

 Holy War

-Science fiction wargame (microgame) for two with a three-dimensional movement system similar to that of Godsfire, not surprisingly, also by Lynn Willis.
+Science fiction war game (microgame) for two with a three-dimensional movement system similar to that of Godsfire, not surprisingly, also by Lynn Willis.
 Ostensible theme is that a solar system is the inside part of a creature.
 Some of the inhabitants of the system are defending it, but others trying to destroy it.
 More interestingly, space ships come in an amazing fourteen different varieties, each with different capabilities and special effects.
 Moreover, each combat is conducted in one of three forms (units are each rated for all three): energy, launched or psychic weapons.
 Space ship combat is resolved via a differential table while boarding is via odds table.
-All of this comes at some price as the combination of many unit types and weird board can rending play rather confusing.
+All of this comes at some price as the combination of many unit types and weird board can render play rather confusing.
 Having really only one scenario means that replay value is not very large.

 Honor of the Samurai (Ehre der Samurai)